H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 The Fifth DGM runs a simple first‑pass filter locally, then uses the WOAH service at port 8104 as an external evaluator for identity promotion.
 I‑container contents can be fed back into Ms. Jarvis's persona prompt as identity context, shaping how the ensemble reasons in ultimate mode.

 **Interaction with RAG and entanglement.**
-The design intends that the Fifth DGM's subconscious storage and WOAH‑based promotion logic will connect with the entangled RAG described in Chapter 8: accepted content will be written into Chroma with appropriate WV‑tagged metadata, and identity‑promoted items will become part of an entangled subspace associated with "who Ms. Jarvis is," influencing future retrieval and context assembly.
+The design intends that the Fifth DGM's subconscious storage and WOAH‑based promotion logic will connect with the entangled RAG described in Chapter 8: accepted content will be written into ChromaDB with appropriate WV‑tagged metadata (linked to PostgreSQL `msjarvisgis` GBIM beliefs), and identity‑promoted items will become part of an entangled subspace associated with "who Ms. Jarvis is," influencing future retrieval and context assembly.
 In the current deployment, the RAG write is a placeholder; this integration is near‑term work.

 **Evaluation and promotion of changes.**
 In the current deployment, the Fifth DGM does not rewrite code; its "changes" are decisions about which content enters memory and identity.
-The design intends that future DGM‑style agents will propose code or configuration changes that are tested in a staging environment, evaluated via judge agents and metrics, and promoted only when clearly beneficial and aligned with constitutional constraints.
+The broader 73-DGM layer (Chapter 32) handles code-level proposals through the NBB Darwin-Gödel Machines Service, which generates patches evaluated via judge agents and metrics before being queued for adoption.

 ---